shree-rangaraju/Virtual-Treasure-Hunt-Frontend/README.md

 # Virtual Treasure Hunt Frontend

-The front-end code of the game "Virtual Treasure Hunt" conducted as a solo tech event for intra-college department function AEGIS, conducted by department of Electonics and Instrumentation, GCT.
+The front-end code of the game "Virtual Treasure Hunt" conducted as a solo tech event for intra-college department function AEGIS, conducted by department of Electonics and Instrumentation Engineering, GCT.

 ## Installation and Running locally